 Established in 1922 by missionaries in Plateau State, the hospital has served its community for decades, offering family planning as one of its services.
 The hospital was opened in an effort to complement the government’s effort to provide health care to the people, however, the hospital was forced to suspend family planning services due to staff attrition.

-With support from the SHOPS Plus team, the hospital was able to bring back family planning services.
+With support from the SHOPS Plus team, the hospital was able to bring back family planning services as a result of training programs.
 For service providers like Mary Nyango, this has been an exciting development.

 Nyango has worked at the hospital for 22 years.
 Early in her career she worked under a provider that was trained to provide long-acting contraception, a skill she hoped to develop and strengthen through her own training.
 Unfortunately, Nyango never received the training and was therefore unable to insert Jadelle and other implants correctly.
 Instead, she used an IUD insertion technique that increased the risk of infection for clients.
 As a result of the lack of training and services, Nyango said that clients who came to the hospital for family planning services were often unable to get the method they requested.
 In addition, the hospital lacked a private unit dedicated to family planning services to ensure that clients were comfortable and had the necessary privacy for counselling and clinical care.